 By the way, the bag finished up a little under about 7″ x 7″.
 The original was listed at 6 1/2″.

 This bag is not for sale.
-However, In the unlikely case you would want me to make you a little shot pouch like this one, I would charge $550 for it plus $25 shipping and VA sales tax for VA residents.
-You would get a different embroidery design on the flap for that money.
+However, if you would want me to make you a little shot pouch like this one, I would charge $550 for it plus $25 shipping and VA sales tax for VA residents.
+You would, of course, get a different embroidery design on the flap.
+I would be open to suggestions.

 This horn (#56) is approximately 12″ around the outside curve, 10″ tip to tip (not including the stopper), with a base plug about 2.5″ in diameter.
 The base plug is Cherry, the tip Axis deer antler, and the stopper Black Walnut.
 The base plug is hollowed out about half it’s depth.